In vitro fertilisation: Pregnancy after menopause

-Although menopause is a natural barrier to further conception, IVF has allowed women to be pregnant in their fifties and sixties.
-Women whose uteruses have been appropriately prepared receive embryos that originated from an egg of an egg donor.
-Therefore, although these women do not have a genetic link with the child, they have a physical link through pregnancy and childbirth.
-In many cases the genetic father of the child is the woman's partner.
-Even after menopause the uterus is fully capable of carrying out a pregnancy.
+Although menopause is a natural barrier to further conception, IVF has allowed people to be pregnant in their fifties and sixties.
+People whose uteruses have been appropriately prepared receive embryos that originated from an egg donor.
+Therefore, although they do not have a genetic link with the child, they have a physical link through pregnancy and childbirth.
+Even after menopause, the uterus is fully capable of carrying out a pregnancy.

 Same-sex couples, single and unmarried parents

 A 2009 statement from the ASRM found no persuasive evidence that children are harmed or disadvantaged solely by being raised by single parents, unmarried parents, or homosexual parents.
 It did not support restricting access to assisted reproductive technologies on the basis of a prospective parent's marital status or sexual orientation.
 A 2018 study found that children's psychological well-being did not differ when raised by either same-sex parents or heterosexual parents, even finding that psychological well-being was better amongst children raised by same-sex parents.

 Ethical concerns include reproductive rights, the welfare of offspring, nondiscrimination against unmarried individuals, homosexual, and professional autonomy.

 A controversy in California focused on the question of whether physicians opposed to same-sex relationships should be required to perform IVF for a lesbian couple.
 Guadalupe T. Benitez, a lesbian medical assistant from San Diego, sued doctors Christine Brody and Douglas Fenton of the North Coast Woman's Care Medical Group after Brody told her that she had "religious-based objections to treating her and homosexuals in general to help them conceive children by artificial insemination," and Fenton refused to authorise a refill of her prescription for the fertility drug Clomid on the same grounds.
 The California Medical Association had initially sided with Brody and Fenton, but the case, North Coast Women's Care Medical Group v.
 Superior Court, was decided unanimously by the California State Supreme Court in favour of Benitez on 19 August 2008.

 Nadya Suleman came to international attention after having twelve embryos implanted, eight of which survived, resulting in eight newborns being added to her existing six-child family.
 The Medical Board of California sought to have fertility doctor Michael Kamrava, who treated Suleman, stripped of his licence.
 State officials allege that performing Suleman's procedure is evidence of unreasonable judgment, substandard care, and a lack of concern for the eight children she would conceive and the six she was already struggling to raise.
 On 1 June 2011 the Medical Board issued a ruling that Kamrava's medical licence be revoked effective 1 July 2011.